MediciHouse07/financial_math_casestudy_2_practice/README.md

 # Q&A
 - Q: What is the difference between "commit"" and "sign off"" in git
+- Q: What is excess return?
+  - A: excess returns (over riskfree rate)

 # Termnology
 - Market Yield on U.S. Treasury Securities at 3-Month Constant Maturity (DGS3MO)[Link](https://fred.stlouisfed.org/series/DGS3MO)